fscelliott/docsdonewell/_posts/2025-06-30-ai-changelog.md

 ## Describing new features

-I wanted to announce a new feature for my client [Sensible's](https://sensible.so/).
+I wanted to announce a new feature for my client [Sensible](https://sensible.so/).
 End users can now use "named anchors" to define, then reference a text match, for more concise syntax.

 Here's Claude's attempt, and my beef with it:

+### Claude output

 > New feature: Named anchors for reusable anchor definitions
 >